aws-quickstart/cdk-eks-blueprints/docs/addons/amp-addon.md

 ```
 ## Testing

-To test whether Amazon Managed Service for Prometheus received the metrics, Please use the following commands :
+To test whether Amazon Managed Service for Prometheus received the metrics, Please use the following commands:
 For instructions on installing awscurl, see [awscurl](https://github.com/okigan/awscurl).

 ```bash